tencent cloud

 apt-get install cloud-guest-utils -y

-can be followed by any of systemd, sysvinit, sysvinit_deb, sysvinit_freebsd, sysvinit_openrc, sysvinit_suse or upstart [default: None].
-Please configure parameters based on the auto-start service management method of the operating system.
-If incorrect parameters are configured, the cloud-init service cannot automatically start upon system startup.
-This document uses the systemd auto-start service management method as an example.
+The --init-system can be followed by any of systemd, sysvinit, sysvinit_deb, sysvinit_freebsd, sysvinit_openrc, sysvinit_suse, upstart, or None (default).
+Choose one according to the auto-start service management method of the operating system.
+Otherwise the cloud-init service cannot automatically start upon system startup.

 useradd syslog